AniketAshokPawar/HR_Practice/HR_Questions_01.md

 I completed my BE in Mechanical Engineering in 2022 from Sinhgad College, Pune.

-Currently, I am looking for an opportunity where I can further enhance my skills in software testing and automation and take on more challenging responsibilities.
+Currently, I am looking for an opportunity where I can further enhance my skills in software testing and automation.
 ```
 ```
 ### Q.2 Current role & responsibilities.